Article Image

 How to Make Resume Margins the...

-But why do these tiny details matter?
-Surely, the content of your resume is more important than the space on the sides, right?
+Surely, the content of your resume is more important than the space on the sides, but you want to make your pitch as accessible and easy to read as possible.

 • Some extra resume formatting tips, such as font size and alignment.